Freakers/ClosingImbalance/README.md

 </li>

 <p>
-  It also contains a \data folder containing various Exchange Symbol Lists traded at DTTW
+  The project also conatins a \data folder containing Exchange Symbol Lists for various markets traded at DTTW.
+Please check to see which symbols are available on specific markets
 </p>
   <li>Amsterdam.csv
   <li>Bovespa.csv